Authoring

 To create a chapter page, run the following command

-hugo new --kind chapter chapter1/_index.md
+hugo new --kind chapter log/_index.md

-If a numerical weight front matter is set, it will be used to generate the subtitle of the chapter page.
+front matter is set, it will be used to generate the subtitle of the chapter page.
 Set the number to a consecutive value starting at 1 for each new chapter on the same directory level.

 A Default page is any other content page.